Timeline: Verizon and Vodafone's long relationship

 1999

-January: Britain's Vodafone says it will buy U.S. wireless company AirTouch Communications.
+January: Britain's Vodafone says it will buy U.S. wireless company AirTouch Communications with interests in German and Italian telecoms businesses controlled by Mannesmann AG for $66.5 billion in a record transatlantic takeover.

 September: Bell Atlantic and Vodafone AirTouch Plc agree to combine their U.S. wireless companies, including Bell Atlantic Mobile and AirTouch Cellular, into a single joint venture.